azriel91/peace/doc/src/technical_concepts/output/presentation.md

-# Output Presentation
+# Presentation

 For human readable output, it is desirable for consumers as well as the framework to be able to:

-* output arbitrary types
+* Output arbitrary types.
-* have them formatted by the output implementation
+* Have them formatted by the output implementation.
-* without needing the output implementation to know the specific type that is being output.
+* Not require the output implementation to know the specific type that is being output.

 The `OutputWrite` trait was written to handle different output formats &ndash; human-readable vs CI logging vs structured text &ndash; but not how to *present* the output.